An Experts Guide to Selling Event Tickets Online

 If you’re going to use this strategy then it’s crucial that you make sure it’s right for your event, and your customers if you want to ensure that it helps you sell more event tickets online.

-3. Do you offer a premium option?
+3. Do you offer a Premium option?

 Most events will have a percentage of customers who either love your event so much or have extra budget to spend that they are willing to pay extra to make sure they get the ultimate experience.
 So it’s your job to make sure that you provide an offering to cater for these people.